Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   return lastMsTs;
 }</code></pre>
 <p>
-  <span>If it’s impossible to use a millisecond timestamp on a specific platform, you may also use a 10-digit UTC seconds timestamp.</span>
+  If it’s impossible to use a millisecond timestamp on a specific platform, you may also use a 10-digit UTC seconds timestamp.
 </p>
 <h1 id="01H821RTQ2JRCPX43EYJ7PABWB">General SDK Structure Overview</h1>
 <p>
-  <span>Depending on the SDK’s environment/language, a different set of features could be supported.
+  Depending on the SDK’s environment/language, a different set of features could be supported.
 Some of these features may be supported on any platform, whereas others are quite platform-specific.
-For example, a desktop app may not provide telecom operator information.</span>
+For example, a desktop app may not provide telecom operator information.
 </p>
 <p>
-  <span>Note that function and argument namings are only examples of what it could be.
-Try to follow your platform/environment/language best practices when creating and naming functions and variables.</span>
+  Note that function and argument namings are only examples of what it could be.
+  Try to follow your platform/environment/language best practices when creating and naming functions and variables.
 </p>
 <p>
-  <span>Core features are the minimal set of features that the SDK should support, and these features are platform-independent.</span>
+  Core features are the minimal set of features that the SDK should support, and these features are platform-independent.
 </p>
 <h2 id="01H821RTQ2D8GVP71K49AQ5KB3">Initialization</h2>
 <p>
-  <span>In its official SDKs, Countly is used as a singleton object or basically an object with a shared instance.
+  In its official SDKs, Countly is used as a singleton object or basically an object with a shared instance.
 Still, there are some parameters that need to be provided before the SDK can work.
-Usually, there is an "init" method that accepts the URL, app key, and device_id (or the SDK generates it itself if it’s not provided):</span>
+Usually, there is an "init" method that accepts the URL, app key, and device_id (or the SDK generates it itself if it’s not provided):
 </p>
 <pre><code class="java">Countly.init(string url="https://try.count.ly", string app_key, string device_id, ...)
 </code></pre>
 <h1 id="01H821RTQ20M61EKN76EY6RJ84">Crash Reporting</h1>
 <p>
-  <span>On some platforms, the automatic detection of errors and crashes is possible.
+  On some platforms, the automatic detection of errors and crashes is possible.
   In this case, your SDK may report them to the Countly server, and this is also optional as with other similar functions.
 If a crash report is not sent, it won't be displayed on the dashboard under the Crashes section.
-Here is more information on </span><a href="https://api.count.ly/reference/i#crash-analytics" target="_self">Crash reporting parameters</a><span>&nbsp;that you may use in your SDK.</span>
+Here is more information on
+  <a href="https://api.count.ly/reference/i#crash-analytics" target="_self">Crash reporting parameters</a>&nbsp;that
+  you may use in your SDK.
 </p>
 <p>
-  <span>In regard to crashes, all information, except the app version and OS, is optional, but you should collect as much information about the device as possible to assure each crash may be more identifiable with additional data.
-You should also provide a way for users to log errors manually (for example, logging handled exceptions which are not fatal).</span>
+  In regard to crashes, all information, except the app version and OS, is optional, but you should collect as much information about the device as possible to assure each crash may be more identifiable with additional data.
+You should also provide a way for users to log errors manually (for example, logging handled exceptions which are not fatal).
 </p>
 <p>
-  <span>Basically, for automatically captured errors, you should set the&nbsp;</span><strong>_nonfatal</strong><span>&nbsp;property to false, whereas on user logged errors the&nbsp;</span><strong>_nonfatal</strong><span>&nbsp;property should be true.
-You should also provide a way to set custom key/values to be reported as segments with crash reports, either by providing global default segments or setting separately for automatically tracked errors and user logged errors.</span>
+  Basically, for automatically captured errors, you should set the&nbsp;<strong>_nonfatal</strong>&nbsp;property to false, whereas on user logged errors the&nbsp;<strong>_nonfatal</strong>&nbsp;property should be true.
+You should also provide a way to set custom key/values to be reported as segments with crash reports, either by providing global default segments or setting separately for automatically tracked errors and user logged errors.
 </p>
 <p>
-  <span>Additionally, there should be a way for the SDK user to leave breadcrumbs that would be submitted together with the crash reports.
+  Additionally, there should be a way for the SDK user to leave breadcrumbs that would be submitted together with the crash reports.
 In order to collect breadcrumbs as logs, create an empty array upon initialization and provide a method to add breadcrumbs as strings into that array as elements for log.
-Also, in the event of a crash, concatenate the array with new line symbols and submit under the&nbsp;</span><strong>_logs</strong><span>&nbsp;property.
-There is no need to persistently save those logs on a device, as we would like to have a clean log on every app start.</span>
+Also, in the event of a crash, concatenate the array with new line symbols and submit under the&nbsp;<strong>_logs</strong>&nbsp;property.
+  There is no need to persistently save those logs on a device, as we would like to have a clean log on every app start.
 </p>
 <p>
-  <span>The end API could look like this (but it should be totally based on the specific platform error handling):</span>
+  The end API could look like this (but it should be totally based on the specific platform error handling):
 </p>
 <ul>
   <li>Countly.enable_auto_error_reporting(map segments)</li>